The Dewar Manuscripts: Legacy/Importance

 The Dewar Manuscripts are a foundational work in the specialised field of the history of Scottish folklore, though some contention remains as to their validity as a record of actual historical events.
 Prior to the compilation of The Dewar Manuscripts, Scottish-Gaelic folklore was held in some measure of contempt by the broader academic community.
 Legislation and cultural practices had resulted in a decline in the use of the Gaelic language in Scotland, and consequently oral folktales were at risk of being lost entirely.

 The Dewar Manuscripts serve to preserve a substantial body of oral folklore which would otherwise be unavailable to modern historians.
 Some historians claim that, in contrast to written sources of Scottish history, oral folklore provides insight into the lifestyles of non-literate Gaelic communities.
 This form of cultural heritage has allowed for communities belonging to the non-aristocratic classes to maintain agency in the telling of their histories.
 Conversely, it has been argued that the contents of The Dewar Manuscripts owe more to the style of heroic saga, shedding light more so on family and clan histories than on the lifestyles of commoners.

 The Dewar Manuscripts have been the source of some controversy regarding the validity of oral folktales as historical sources.
-Gibson draws attention to a “…tendency to blur the line between historical and other sources…”, in reference to the use of tales from The Dewar Manuscripts to supplement written evidence regarding the Appin Murders.
-However, Macfarlane points out “In many societies they [oral folktales] are the only material with which to reconstruct the past…”
+Gibson draws attention to a "[...] tendency to blur the line between historical and other sources [...]", in reference to the use of tales from The Dewar Manuscripts to supplement written evidence regarding the Appin Murders.
+However, Macfarlane points out "In many societies they [oral folktales] are the only material with which to reconstruct the past".

-Regardless, The Dewar Manuscripts are broadly appreciated for its contribution to the body of published oral history and have been described as “…a work of unique importance...”
+The Dewar Manuscripts are broadly appreciated for its contribution to the body of published oral history and have been described as a work of unique importance.